Neural Implicit Manifold Learning for Topology-Aware Density Estimation: Experiments

-\paragraph{Density estimation} In our first experiment, we evaluate density estimation ability on 1000 points sampled from a mixture of two von Mises distributions on circles embedded in 2D.
-Results for an ordinary EBM, a pushforward EBM, and a constrained EBM are visible in Figure \ref{fig:2d_synthetic_results}.
-Of note is the topology of the density learned by the pushforward EBM; it is necessarily connected and appears to be diffeomorphic to the real line except at two points of self-intersection.
-The constrained EBM, in contrast, captures the manifold even in regions of sparsity.
-The ordinary EBM is not subject to the \textit{topological} limitations of the pushforward EBM, but it still lacks the inductive bias to learn the low intrinsic dimension of the data, except perhaps on the insides of the circles.
+\paragraph{Von Mises mixture} In our first experiment, we evaluate density estimation ability on 1000 points sampled from a mixture of two von Mises distributions on circles embedded in 2D.
+Results for an ordinary EBM, a pushforward EBM, and an EBIM are visible in Figure \ref{fig:2d_synthetic_results}.
+Of note is the topology of the density learned by the pushforward EBM; it is necessarily connected and appears to be homeomorphic to the real line except at two points of self-intersection.
+The EBIM, in contrast, captures the manifold even in regions of sparsity.
+The ordinary EBM is not subject to the \textit{topological} limitations of the pushforward EBM, but still lacks the inductive bias to learn the low intrinsic dimension of the data.